 Sex and gender are different.
 Both are spectrums.
 According to the body of biologists, psychologists, and sociologists...

 A given combination of chromosomes suggests a relative balance of estrogen and testosterone, but there is variation of specific levels from person to person.
-Also, not all bodies respond to estrogen and testosterone the same - for example, some people with XY chromosomes are assigned female at birth.
+Furthermore, not all bodies respond to estrogen and testosterone the same - for example, some people with XY chromosomes have female reproductive structures, though their ovaries are non-functioning (Swyer syndrome).

 There is also a continuum of relative size of different brain structures and how they interact with each other.